Fentanyl - Intranasal

 Opioid Toxicity - Reversal Agent3

 - Naloxone should be administered for excess sedation or respiratory depression.
-Refer to University of Michigan Sedation Scale (UMSS)6 below.
+Refer to University of Michigan Sedation Scale (UMSS) in Appendix 1.

-Excess Sedation (difficult to rouse, University of Michigan Sedation Scale (UMSS) ≥3 (see above), respiratory depression)
+Excess Sedation (difficult to rouse, University of Michigan Sedation Scale (UMSS) ≥3)

 - Stop opioid administration (where applicable)